 Uninsured or underinsured motorist protection

-Here's an unsettling fact: Although car insurance is legally required in most states, approximately one in eight drivers on the road do not have auto insurance.
-Which means that if you are injured in a wreck, you cannot always count on the insurance of the at-fault driver to pay for the damage.
+Here's an unsettling fact: Uninsured drivers continue to be a concern for American drivers, causing several states to charge higher insurance premiums on average.
+Which also means that if you are injured in a wreck, you cannot always count on the insurance of the at-fault driver to pay for the damage.

 Similarly, if you're involved in an accident with an underinsured driver — someone who only purchased the minimum coverage required by law — you could be on the hook for repair and medical expenses that aren't covered by the at-fault driver’s policy.